swoops/mutual_julia/README.md

 the times of all the log messages and realized their password was compromised?

 Later I made his computer talk to him :)

+# Will this really stop that attack?
+Probably not, but it has been fun making it this far.
+I am no cryptogropher but this should make attacks much more difficult.

 # Building and running
 This assumes the Xscreensaver source is inside /tmp/xscreensaver-5.33/: